davidclough/node/_documents/javascript-guide/javascript-guide.md

     	alert("a is not a number.")
     }

-See [MDN - typeof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) for more information on what types this keyword works with.
+See <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof" target="_blank" dummy="_">MDN - typeof</a> for more information on what types this keyword works with.

 Also see the [Defining an Object Template via a Constructor Function](#language-objects-constructors) section further up.